awsdocs/aws-iot-docs/developerguide/iot-moisture-raspi-setup.md

-Insert your micro SD card into the Raspberry Pi, connect your monitor, keyboard, mouse, and, if you're not using Wi\-Fi, Ethernet cable\.
+Insert your microSD card into the Raspberry Pi, connect your monitor, keyboard, mouse, and, if you're not using Wi\-Fi, Ethernet cable\.
 Do not connect the power cable yet\.

 Connect the JST jumper cable to the moisture sensor\.
 The other side of the jumper has four wires:
 + Green: I2C SCL